ev3dev-lang-java/ev3dev-lang-java/README.md

  which interact with Sensors & Actuators from Lego ecosystem and that boards can use the Power of the popular board [Raspberry Pi 3](https://www.raspberrypi.org/)

-Now, with the help of `EV3Dev`, it is possible to have the same Linux experience for multiple boards.
+But, with the help of `EV3Dev`, it is possible to have the same Linux experience for multiple boards.
 So... why not develop a Java library for that Linux Distro?
 The answer is `EV3Dev-lang-java`.
 The project, takes the good things of both worlds: EV3Dev with the complete linux experience and LeJOS with the rich local navigation stack.